Skip to main content

 AptosNon-EVM

 Sui and Aptos are non-EVM chains.
-This means you can bridge USDC to Solana even if your USDC is not on an Ethereum-based chain.
+You can bridge USDC to Solana even if your USDC is not on an Ethereum-compatible chain.

 Supported token

 The USDC Bridge supports USDC only.
-No other tokens can be transferred through CCTP.
-If you need to bridge a different token, use the deBridge bridge instead.
+No other token can be transferred through CCTP.
+To bridge other tokens, use the deBridge bridge instead.

 How to bridge USDC